The results are in.

 Seven weeks later I am in awe of how much my life has transformed.
 I’ve done some incredible grief work, integrated a few layers of trauma, become more regulated, feel more alive and connected to Nic and Solomon, have access to my full flow of creative energy.
 Across the board I feel more joyful and willing to seek out pleasure versus seeking something to take the edge off the pain.
 It’s honestly really wild and completely unexpected.
 I’ve taken intentional time away from Instagram in many different seasons over the years, however, none were as impactful and expansive as these last seven weeks.

 As I share this I feel an openness in my chest, spaciousness in my breath, and a desire to practice a greater level of presence as I gear up for returning from my Instagram sabbatical.
 I’ve already set time limits for the app and am looking toward putting myself on a post schedule (with flexibility of course!) so that I can have an intentional relationship with it.
 I’m also committing to not using it as a way to check out anymore.
-This experience showed me that it’s such a fine line for me and I am committed to finding other ways to release the pressure valve.
-I am committed to reaching out for more support when I feel like I need a break from grief because grief is an inevitable part of life.
+This experience showed me that it’s such a fine line for me and I am committed to finding other ways to release the pressure valve like getting back to hiking.
+I am also committed to reaching out for more support when I feel like I need a break from grief because grief is an inevitable part of life.

 All in all, I’m proud of myself for the ways I have grown through these experiences, for the lessons it taught me and for my continued willingness to show up and explore the places where I experience challenges.
 I am looking forward to tracking what happens with my relationship to Instagram moving forward and I will be sure to share any insights along the way.